Aru va`en: A Keeping of the Troth

 It opened it.

-Every scent rose naked beneath it: blood in wool, fear in milk, fever under the skin, rot sweetening at the edges of wounds, old dung, wet iron, trampled grass, the rank breath of things that had forgotten what they were.
+Every scent rose naked beneath it: blood in wool, terror in milk, fever under skin, rot sweetening at the edge of wounds, dung, wet iron, trampled grass, and the rank breath of creatures who had been made strange to themselves.

 Nothing could hide its smell.